 According to Amy Pinczuk, President and GM of HPE (Hewlett Packard Enterprise), this program was positioned centrally (Silicon Valley).
 Further, it offered an integrated curriculum with a concept such as Agile Development long before it was even relevant in the industry.

-Carnegie Mellon University’s computer science program is ranked number 1 (US News).
+Master of Science in Software Management from Carnegie Mellon University is ranked number 1 (US News).
 The Master of Science in Software Management program has been designed to bridge the gap between a deeply technical master’s program and a management intensive MBA program.
 Projected as an Engineering+ Design+ Management program, this is the perfect way to make the transition from a technical role into higher management positions.

 Furthermore, prospective students can pick between a 12-month or a 16-month program based on individual requirements.